Height pairings for algebraic cycles on the product of a curve and a surface: Height pairings

-This pairing does not depend on the choice of integral models and base change.
-In fact, we have the following functorial property: let $K'$ be a finite extension of $K$, and $X'$ and $X$ are smooth and projective varieties of dimension $n$ over $K'$ and $K$ respectively such that both $X'$ and $X$ satisfy Beilinson--Bloch condition.
-Let $f: X'\lra X$ be a finite morphism where $X'$ is considered as a scheme over $K$.
+This pairing does not depend on the choice of integral models and base change and has the following functorial properties: \begin{enumerate} \item Let $K'$ be a finite extension of $K$, and $X'$ and $X$ are smooth and projective varieties of dimension $n$ over $K'$ and $K$, respectively, such that both $X'$ and $X$ satisfy Beilinson--Bloch condition.
+Let $f: X'\lra X$ be a morphism over $K$.
 Then for any $\alpha\in\Ch^i(X')^0$ and $\beta\in \Ch^{n+1-i}(X)^0$, we have the following projection formula: